danielchochlinski/danielchochlinski/README.md

-# Hi there 👋, my name is Daniel
+# Hello
-## I am a Front End Developer
+##
-I love creating beautiful designs, solve new problems and learning new technologies.
+I love creating beautiful designs, solve new problems and learn new technologies.